buehner/iota-seed-restorer/README.md

 ### How does it work?

+A seed has a length of 81 characters.
+If your seed has a length less than 81 characters, the rest (to a length of 81 chars) will automatically be filled with `9`s.
-If you mistyped exactly one (!) of 81 characters, there are `81*(27-1) = 81*26 = 2106` possibilities for your correct seed.
-This script makes use of the [PyOTA API](https://github.com/iotaledger/iota.lib.py) to check if the receive address (you made a transaction with) matches one or more of these 2106 seeds.
+So, if you mistyped exactly one (!) of your seed characters, there are `lengthOfYourSeed*(27-1) = lengthOfYourSeed*26` possibilities for your correct seed.
+This script makes use of the [PyOTA API](https://github.com/iotaledger/iota.lib.py) to check if the receive address (you made a transaction with) matches one or more of these `lengthOfYourSeed*26` seeds.

 ### Requirements